petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.md

 ## Global Page Templates

-When adding a page, you also have the option to choose a page template.
+When adding a page, you can also choose a page template.
 Page templates are pre-set pages with applications already deployed to the page.
-By default, only Global Templates are available, but additional collections you create appear as an option as well.
+By default, only Global Templates are available, but additional collections you create also appear as an option.

 | Global Page Template | Description                                                                                                                                                                                                |
 | :------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |